Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 Like, for real ?
 We were just dining for less than five minutes.
-And was she about to have an interview with vampires ?
+And wait, was she 'bout to have an interview with vampires ?
 Her internship finished a few months ago, the company didn't come up with a return offer in her current scope but a different position in a different field, are you shittin' me ?
 Well then, a jump was likely the right choice.
 She told me how her life perspective has changed over the last few years, I told her how my front teeth were cracked in my teenage years.
 Nostalgic, isn't it ?
 I was quite full, but still tried to eat a bit more as remembering her words from last time.
 As the bill was paid, we again, headed to a coffee store.
 \
 \
 \